- Articles: Stuyvesant Chapel

 aged 80 years.

 Originally the year 167½ was mentioned on the stone.
 Until 1753, the legal year in England began on March 25, so that all dates between January 1 and March 25 fell in different years.
 Stuyvesant died in February.
-In the last century, the plaque was replaced by the current one.
+Later, the plaque was replaced by the current one.
 In 1903 the church was given stained glass windows, including one with a depiction of Governor Peter Stuyvesant.
 Next to the church is a bust of Peter Stuyvesant, a gift by the Dutch Queen Wilhelmina in 1915.

 In 1805 the great-grandson, named after Peter Stuyvesant, died.
 He was also interred in the family vault.
 Inside the church, on the eastern wall, a plaque was erected in his honour.